PaulRitsche/DL_Track_US/docs/source/installation.rst

 *Step 9.* The second option of running DL_Track is using the DLTrack_GUI python script.
 This requires you to clone the whole directory and navigate to the directory where the DLTrack_GUI.py file is located.
 Moreover, you need the active DL_Track environment.

-The DLTrack_GUI.py file is located at the `DL_Track <https://github.com/PaulRitsche/DLTrack/DL_Track>`_ folder.
+The DLTrack_GUI.py file is located at the `DLTrack/DL_Track <https://github.com/PaulRitsche/DLTrack/DL_Track>`_ folder.
 To execute the module type the following command in your bash terminal.

 ``python DLTrack_GUI.py``